-- 1. Communicate to all interested students the DE admissions process and the appropriate deadlines and timelines for submitting applications/forms and take the appropriate admissions assessment (CPT, SAT, or ACT). - 2.
-Verify the student's eligibility status. - 3.
-Assist the student in making course selections. - 4.
-Follow up with the student to ensure that the Application for Early College is turned in prior to specified deadlines and completed accurately. - 5.
-Keep a copy of the completed application for future reference. - 6.
-Verify CPT, SAT, or ACT scores for eligibility and keep a copy for student records.
+1. Communicate to all interested students the DE admissions process and the appropriate deadlines and timelines for submitting applications/forms and take the appropriate admissions assessment (SCF Placement Test, SAT, or ACT).

+- 2. Verify the student's eligibility status. - 3.
+Assist the student in making course selections.

+4. Follow up with the student to ensure that the Application for Early College is turned in prior to specified deadlines and completed accurately.

+- 5. Keep a copy of the completed application for future reference. - 6.
+Verify test scores for eligibility and keep a copy for student records.